 Table of Contents

-Common Causes of Alabama Truck Accidents
+Common Causes of Alabama Truck Wrecks

 Truck accidents can happen because of many causes, some less obvious than others.
 In Alabama, some of the most frequent causes include: